New VA-BU-CLF Brain Bank report marks 1,000 brain donation milestone

 Upon arrival, the donated tissue is carefully studied and analyzed for evidence of all known brain diseases, including CTE.
 Researchers also conduct extensive interviews with friends and family of the Legacy Donor to understand what they were like in life, providing context for the tissue analysis.
 The tissue is then stored and samples are made available to leading researchers around the world.

-About Dr. Ann McKee, director of the VA-BU-CLF Brain Bank
+About Dr. Ann McKee, director of the UNITE Brain Bank

 Dr. Ann McKee is changing the world with her research.
 In 2018, Dr. McKee was named one of TIME Magazine’s 100 Most Influential People in the World, received a Lifetime Achievement Award from the Alzheimer's Association, and was also elected by her peers to the National Academy of Medicine.
 In 2017 she was named Bostonian of the Year by the Boston Globe.
 Read more about Dr. McKee here.
 Support her research by clicking here.